panasonic-industry-europe/mobile-app-pan1781-pmsensor-ble/README.md

 ## Using the GUI
 Panasonic PAN1781Evaluation Board
 - Prepare and flash the PAN1781 Evaluation Board like described in: [pan1781-sn-gcja5-BLE](https://github.com/panasonic-industry-europe/pan1781-sn-gcja5-BLE)
-- Power the Board through USB or Pinheads
+- Power the Board through USB or Pinheader

 Mobile Device
 - Deploy and start the App on the device
 - Establish the Bluetooth Low Energy connection to the Board

-Now you can enjoy the mass density values measure by the PM Sensor and sent to your device by PAN1781!
+Now you can enjoy the mass density values measured by the PM Sensor and sent to your device by PAN1781!